 Notifications are also useful for food ordering apps.
 You order food online and you get notification of your food going to be delivered at this time by this delivery agent and so on.
-You are getting updates of each step of food being prepared, being packed, is out for delivery and delivered.
+You are getting updates on each step of food being prepared, packed, out for delivery, and delivered.
 All of these updates are sent out as notifications to the app or the Web portal you are using.

 Some important notifications are – the website is going to be under maintenance as on date and time.
-You will be notified well in advance for any maintenance work.
+You will be notified well in advance of any maintenance work.

-In this article, we are going to learn about OneSignal notification service that is offered as SDK, APIs or a plug-in.
+In this article, we are going to learn about the OneSignal notification service that is offered as SDK, APIs, or a plug-in.
 OneSignal can be used as a plug-in for the websites created in WordPress CMS.

 OneSignal as a plug-in

 OneSignal platform offers the service to send push notifications, email notifications, and in-app notifications on Web portals that use CMSes such as WordPress and Shopify.

 The purpose to integrate OneSignal is to keep traction on your website and increase the user engagement rate.

 The following features are supported in the OneSignal service.
 Let us have a look at them.

 - Browser Compatibility – Mozilla Firefox, Google Chrome, Microsoft Edge, Safari, and Opera are supported browsers on which the OneSignal notifications can be enabled.
 All the sites of HTTP and HTTPs are supported to receive notifications from OneSignal.